-URL Handler
+URL handler

 Setup

-Use the following template to setup your URL Handler:
+Use the following template to set up your URL handler:

-Note: All information within [brackets] is optional.
+Note: All information in square brackets [ ] is optional.

 <access-method>